KarAshutosh/karashutosh.github.io/blogs/blog4.md

 7. Click on the *Choose File* button.
 8. In the *File Name* field enter `.xml` and select any arbitrary XML file (<100KB) you have available.
 Then press *Open*.
 9. Enter some *Message* text and press *Submit* to solve the challenge.
 10. On the JavaScript Console of your browser you will see a suspicious `410 (Gone)` HTTP Error.
-In the corresponding entry in the Network section of your browser’s DevTools, you should see an error message, telling you that `B2B customer complaints via file upload have been deprecated for security reasons!`
+In the corresponding entry in the Network section of your browser's DevTools, you should see an error message, telling you that `B2B customer complaints via file upload have been deprecated for security reasons!`

 ### **Get rid of all 5-star customer feedback**